RobinLinus/coins-legacy/notes/succinct-fullnode.md

 `headers_chain + bit_vector + extended_blocks ~ 27 MB + 15 MB + 100 * 4 MB = 442 MB`.

+This is only 1.5 YouTube videos and therefore interesting to serve endusers.

 ### Further Compression Ideas